hphilpotts/miniproject-static-calculator/readme.md

 01/02/23:
 - Finished converting `mainRewrite.js` to TS, compiled and working ok in `main`.
+- Tried adding haptic feedback upon button press but ran into issues - found out from articles that Safari does not support this.

+02/02/23:
+- Starting work on 'daft' mode.

 ## Bugs to resolve/features to add:
 - Daft mode